Course number 830-F33-ASIZ6.

 This is an Additional Skill Identifier (ASI) producing course for personnel qualified in primary MOS 31K.

-Currently the course duration is twelve (12) weeks and comprised of sixty (60) training and four (4) administrative/ travel days.
-To get the most up to date class schedule for this course follow these three easy steps at the ATRRS web site: http://www.atrrs.army.mil
+Currently the course is twelve weeks long, 60 days of instruction and 4 administrative/ travel days.
+To get the most up-to-date class schedule for this course follow these three easy steps at the ATRRS web site: https://www.atrrs.army.mil/Default.aspx.

 Questions and information concerning this course can be directed to the PEDD-E Course manager (573) 596-4095 or at firstname.lastname@example.org Request you put the course name in the subject line as well as your e-mail address and phone number.

 Graduation date will be on the last day of the course as listed in ATRRS at approximately 0900hrs.
 Due to varying travel times, rental vehicle returns, and heightened security requirements at airports; students should not plan early departures (prior to 1830hrs on the day of graduation) from either Springfield or St Louis Airports.